-Crommelin are a signatory to the Australian Packaging Convenant.
-Crommelin have developed an action plan to contribute to reducing the amount of packaging waste going into landfill.
+Crommelin is commited to the environment and recylcing as such we have developed an action plan to contribute to reducing the amount of packaging waste going into landfill.
 This is an on-going long term objective.

 Crommelin are continually introducing new procedures to maintain a carbon neutral business as part of our commitment to global care.
 Through recycling programs in our office and factory, Crommelin are reducing our impact on the environment and ensuring a cleaner environment.

 As part of this commitment, all Crommelin products are packaged in recyclable containers.
 Once cleaned correctly, Crommelin buckets can be recycled in standard recycling bins.
 Below we have outlined the cleaning steps necessary for the different types of packaging used by Crommelin and some handy uses for empty containers.

 If any excess product remains in the container, pour onto newspaper or sand and allow to cure.
 Once cured, dispose of newspaper/sand in standard waste disposal.
 If you wish to reuse the container, rinse remaining solvent with Water Rinsable Degreaser and allow solvent to evaporate.
 When there is no further signs of solvent, wash the container with warm water and detergent.